Khrys-Samsonova/cosc349-A1/README.md

 # cosc349-A1
-Assignment 1 for UO paper cosc349
+Assignment 1 for UoO paper cosc349